stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 BIT $0C01      ; Test the byte at address $0C01 against the bitmask.
 ```

-If the byte value at that address is `%10001111`, then after the BIT instruction the state of the Processor Status register will be as follows:
+Let us say that the byte value at that address is `%10001111`.
+After the BIT instruction the state of the Processor Status register will be as follows:

 - The Negative flag will be set.
 - The Overflow flag will not be set.